hgbzzw/openet-disalexi-beta/README.rst

 Examples
 ========

-Jupyter notebooks are provided in the "examples" folder that show various approaches for calling the OpenET SSEBop model.
+Jupyter notebooks are provided in the "examples" folder that show various approaches for calling the OpenET DisALEXI model.

 Installation
 ============